 No two patients are alike.
 For this reason and more, we specialize in several approaches to the gum graft procedure.
 The approach that works best for you depends entirely on the state of your gums, your bill of health, and other mitigating factors.
 Our adaptable nature ensures that you receive nothing less than the care you deserve.

 The gingival graft can be obtained in two ways: either your own tissue (taken from the palate) or donated dermal tissue (Allograft).
-Despite the differences between these two grafts, they achieve very much the same result.
-The differences lie in the patient's recovery process and invasiveness of the procedures themselves.
+The preferred choice is your own tissue since the final results are superior.

 The traditional treatment involves using the patient's own tissue.
 This technique often gives the best surgical outcomes.
-However, an additional surgery site can cause considerable discomfort and a longer healing time for the patient.
+However, an additional surgery site can cause some discomfort and a longer healing time for the patient.
 Allografts are an attractive and less invasive alternative.
 It involves using donated dermal tissue.
 Recent advancements in Allografts have improved surgical outcomes and so considerably decreased patient post-up pain.
 We always use the most advanced products available for the best possible surgical outcomes.
+However, the best results will be achieved with the patients own tissues.

-You will have your unique treatment plan and the choice of donor tissue to achieve the best possible result will be discussed.
+You will have your unique treatment plan and the choice of donor tissue to achieve the best possible result for you will be discussed.
 We want to ensure the most comfortable treatment for you.

 Sedation for Gum Grafts

-For more intensive gum graft procedures, sedation may be the attractive option for most.
-A mild sedative will make the lengthy procedure go by quickly as the grafting process can take up to three hours.
+For multitude gum graft procedures, sedation may be the attractive option for most.
+A light sedation will make the lengthy procedure go by quickly as the grafting process can take up to three hours.
 Rather than scheduling multiple sessions for several grafting procedures, we will be able to complete all the necessary work in one sitting.

 For more routine grafting procedures, we typically provide patients with a local anesthetic that numbs the surgical site.
 Once we have numbed the area, you will only feel slight pressure over the duration of the procedure.
 After completing the graft, we will provide you with information about suitable painkillers, should you need them during the recovery period.